talkingkotlin/website/UPDATE-WEBSITE-PROMPT.md

 agent-browser snapshot -i -c
 ```

-then the same `open` + `snapshot -i -c` pattern for the Spotify show URL and
+then the same `open` + `snapshot -i -c` pattern for the Apple Podcasts URL
-the Apple Podcasts URL.
-Use `agent-browser click @eN` on element refs from
-the snapshot to navigate (e.g. clicking "See All" on Apple Podcasts to get
-the full episode list instead of just the most recent few).
-Note: Spotify's
+(click "See All" to get the full episode list instead of just the most
+recent few).
+For Spotify, skip `agent-browser`/`open.spotify.com` entirely —
-episode list uses non-standard virtualized scrolling that does not respond
+its episode list uses non-standard virtualized scrolling that does not
-to normal programmatic `scrollTop` manipulation — if you need Spotify's full
+respond to normal programmatic `scrollTop` manipulation, so infinite scroll
-episode history and infinite scroll isn't loading more items, prefer Apple
-Podcasts' "See All" page instead, which reliably shows the complete
-year-grouped episode list.
+often won't load the full history.
+Use toolkit command 10 instead: it pulls
+every episode's title from a single `podcasters.spotify.com` page fetch,
+which is both easier to drive and a complete, non-virtualized list.

 If all three platforms independently agree the number is skipped, it's a
 genuine gap in the source's own numbering — move on, don't fabricate an